6 Tourist Attractions That Are Actually Worth the Trip

 3. Niagara Falls, Border of New York and Ontario, Canada

-In Ontario, the restaurants and hotels are nicer, and you’re sure to get better views of all 3 of the falls that collectively are known as Niagara Falls.
-There are also museums, family activities, casinos and more to enhance the experience.
-Admiring the falls is free, as is viewing the illumination of the falls (nightly, year-round) and fireworks (Fridays and Sundays, mid-May to early September).
-Tours that let you get closer to the falls include the elevator-accessed caves of Journey Behind the Falls or Hornblower Niagara Cruises.
+Admiring the falls is free, as is viewing the illumination of the falls (nightly, year-round) and fireworks (during summer and for certain holidays).
+Tours that let you get closer to the falls include the elevator-accessed caves of Journey Behind the Falls and Hornblower Niagara Cruises.

 If you visit during peak season (June through August), you’ll find peak prices and crowds.
 Room rates and temperatures drop in the fall, but most attractions remain open.